Subchapter E. PENNSYLVANIA LAWYERS FUND FOR

 (c) Nothing in this Rule shall preclude the Fund from utilizing confidential information in the release of statistical data or in the pursuit of the Fund’s subrogation rights.

-(d) This Rule shall not be construed to preclude disclosure, at any time during the investigation and/or proceeding, for confidential information requested by the following entities:
+(d) This Rule shall not be construed to preclude disclosure, at any time during any investigation and/or proceeding, for confidential information requested by the following entities:

-(1) authorized agencies investigating the qualifications of judicial candidates;
+(1) authorized agencies investigating the qualifications of judicial candidates and any proceedings related thereto;

-(2) the Judicial Conduct Board and/or its counterpart in other jurisdictions conducting an investigation;
+(2) the Judicial Conduct Board and/or its counterpart in other jurisdictions conducting an investigation or proceeding;

-(3) authorized agencies investigating qualifications for government employment;
+(3) authorized agencies investigating qualifications for government employment and any proceedings related thereto;

-(4) federal courts and/or other jurisdictions investigating qualifications for admission to practice law;
+(4) federal courts and/or other jurisdictions investigating qualifications for admission to practice law and any proceedings related thereto;

-(5) Office of Disciplinary Counsel and/or the Disciplinary Board investigating misconduct by the Covered Attorney;
+(5) Office of Disciplinary Counsel and/or the Disciplinary Board and/or its committees;

-(6) lawyer discipline agencies and client protection funds in other jurisdictions conducting an investigation; or
+(6) lawyer discipline agencies and client protection funds in other jurisdictions investigating a disciplinary complaint, client protection claim or qualifications for admission or readmission to practice law and any proceedings related thereto; or

 (7) law enforcement authorities investigating and/or prosecuting the Covered Attorney for a criminal offense.